Coxlodge railway station: History

 As a result of poor passenger numbers, the station, along with the branch line closed to passengers on 17 June 1929.
 The station remained open for goods traffic, before closing altogether on 29 November 1965.
+The line through the station remained open, to serve sidings at the ICI Callerton explosives depot, situated between Callerton and Ponteland, and Rowntree's Fawdon factory, just west of Coxlodge.